ruuda/blog/posts/build-system-insights.md

 At some point I realised that there are a few key principles that underlie a good build system.
-In this post I want to lay out some of the insights that advanced the state of the art in build tooling.
+In this post I want to lay out some of the insights that changed my view about how build tooling should work.

 The line between build tool and package manager became fuzzy.